petersenpeter/CellExplorer/README.md

 # Cell Explorer
-Matlab GUI and standardization of cell metrics for inspecting, curating cells and perform various classifications.
+The Cell Explorer is a Matlab GUI and a standardized pipeline for exploring and classifying spike sorted single units acquired using extracellular electrodes.
 Check out the wiki for details: https://github.com/petersenpeter/Cell-Explorer/wiki